The 4-out 1-in motion offense (also known as ’41’) is one of the most popular and versatile basketball offenses in today’s game at all levels.

 Rebounding and Transition Defense

-Establishing offensive rebounding position and transition defense is crucial if you’re going to run the 4-out 1-in offense well.
+Establishing offensive rebounding position and transition defense is crucial if you’re going to run the 4-out 1-in motion offense well.

 For this offense, we will rely on 2 or 3 players to fight for offensive rebounds depending on where the shot is taken from the outside.